Holland Fen with Brothertoft

 Holland Fen with Brothertoft is a civil parish in Lincolnshire, England, consisting, as the name indicates, of Holland Fen and Brothertoft, but also includes the areas known as Pelhams Land, Harts Ground and Pepper Gowt Plot.
 The population of the civil parish (including North Forty Foot Bank and Shingay) at the 2011 census was 669.

 The parish of one of 18 parishes, together with Boston, that form the Borough of Boston in the county of Lincolnshire, England.
 The local government has been arranged in this way since the reorganization of 1 April 1974, which resulted from the Local Government Act 1972.
 This parish forms part of the Swineshead and Holland Fen electoral ward.

 Hitherto, the parish had formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
-Since the Local Government Act of 1888, Holland had been in most respects, a county in itself.
+Since the Local Government Act 1888, Holland had been in most respects, a county in itself.